aerogear/aerogear.org/docker/README.md

 docker build --tag aerogear.org .
 ```

-If you want to edit files loclaly you will need to mount your volume at /home/aerogear/aerogear
+If you want to edit files locally you will need to mount your volume at /home/aerogear/aerogear

 For example :
 ```